darya134/Data_analytics/13-3. Final project (SQL)/README.md

 ## Task

-Analized the database of a subscription service for reading books using SQL.
+Using SQL analyze the database of a large service that provides subscription-based books.
+This database contains information about books, publishers, authors, as well as user reviews.
+Analysis of this data will help formulate a new value proposition.

 ## Tools and python libraries